Skip to content

 • Formulated without emulsifiers

 NoordCode Pure Whey meets all of these standards.
 It is a whey protein concentrate derived from organic Alpine cows grazing in pasture year-round.
-Because of European guidelines, whey protein is not undenatured but processed at low temperatures for 15 seconds without irradiation to preserve the glutathione-promoting components as much as possible.
+Because of the strict European guidelines on pasteurization, our whey protein is not undenatured - but minimally treated at low temperatures for 15 seconds without irradiation to preserve the beneficial compounds as much as possible.
 Pure Whey is formulated without additives.
 It contains only one ingredient: 100% grass-fed and organic whey protein concentrate.

 Resources